People

 One of our key partners is Activity Alliance, the national organisation and leading voice for disabled people in sport and physical activity.
 Hear more about our work with Activity Alliance from Paul Downes (Regional Strategic Advisor for Yorkshire and the Humber)

-• 43% of disabled people feel they have the chance to be as active as they desire, compared to 69% of non-disabled people.
-Disabled women are more likely feel the disparity in perceived opportunity compared to disabled men (39% vs 48%).
+• Only 43% of disabled people feel they have the opportunity to be active compared to 69% of non-disabled people.
+Disabled women feel this gap more than men.

-• Only 9% of disabled people agree they have the opportunity to become a coach or take on a role in delivering sport or physical activity (compared to 24% of non-disabled people).
+• Only 9% of disabled people feel they have the opportunity to become a coach or sports leader (compared to 24% of non-disabled people).

 Watch our video showcasing Keep Moving below: